 Note: all for annual subscriptions, and no credit card is required.

-There’s no need to download and install the application to join and conduct webinars.
+There’s no need to download and install the application to join and conduct online meets.
 You can do it directly from your internet browser.
-You can also embed webinars into your website.
+You can also embed any type of webinar into your website.

 - WhiteBoard allows drawing on documents, thus more straightforward expression of ideas